 If you want to add a personal touch to your light switch plates or electrical outlets, this craft is for you.
 I would recommend buying new plates for this so that you can switch back to the original ones when you move and take your fancy ones with you.

 Working on your prepped surface, take your new switch plates (make sure you get them in a light or white color) and begin by coating the surface with rubbing alcohol so that it’s completely wet.
-Working quickly, drop some alcohol ink down and move the plate around to create neat little patterns.
+Working quickly, add some drops of your ink and move the plate around to create neat little patterns.
 Be sure to add more colors.

 You can also use a drinking straw to blow around the paint and create some cool patterns.
 Allow your project to dry overnight and then spray them with an acrylic sealer.
-The color will move around a bit more, but it will blend back in as the sealer dries.
+You’ll see the colors swirl a bit more as the sealer goes on, but they’ll settle down as it dries.
 Allow the first coat to dry before applying a second.

 This craft calls for playing with a bit of fire, but as soon as I read the post on It’s Always Autumn, I knew I just had to include it in this post!

-What is super cool about this craft is that all you need is a frame (with glass), a lighter, inks and alcohol, and some white cardstock.
+All you need is a frame (with glass), lighter, inks, alcohol, and some white cardstock.

 All you do is drop the inks onto the glass, add in the alcohol to create some neat swirly patterns, and then light that puppy on fire.
 As the alcohol burns, it creates some cool designs.